TianaAkinwale/practice-repo/HTML_CSS-practice/README.md

 This is a directory for my HTML/CSS related practical tasks, challenges or practical projects.
-Practising knowledge i recently learned or some experiment I'm doing with the language before I do the actual project or task.
+Practising knowledge i recently learned or some experiment I'm doing with the language before I do the actual project or task, either a mock project or for fun.